Alejogb1/job-board/blog-data/why-cant-i-detach-my-aks-cluster-via-azure-ml-sdk.md

 id: "why-cant-i-detach-my-aks-cluster-via-azure-ml-sdk"
 ---

-, let’s tackle this.
 You're experiencing an issue where the Azure Machine Learning SDK isn’t letting you detach your Azure Kubernetes Service (AKS) cluster, and frankly, I've been in that exact frustrating situation more than once.
 It's rarely a simple one-off, and the underlying reasons can be nuanced. it from a pragmatic, experience-driven perspective, because error messages rarely paint the whole picture.

 The most fundamental reason you’re facing this detachment issue often revolves around the state of the underlying resources and the management plane.
 Azure Machine Learning studio and SDK both manage connections to Kubernetes clusters using a registration mechanism.
 This registration isn't a simple label or tag; it involves a complex orchestration of resources and access controls.
 If the machine learning workspace believes the cluster is still actively utilized or entangled with other resources, it will prevent detachment to avoid potential disruptions.
 Think of it like a safety lock; it’s there to protect against unintentional breakage.